The Systems Knowledge Base contains helpful guides for accessing and utilizing computing resources provided by the college.

 - KB0012101: Using Software Center to Install Optional Packages

-These knowledge base articles explain how to use the Linux computing environment provided at CCIS, including the CCIS Linux machines in the first-floor lab and on faculty and TA/RA desks, and the remote timesharing system, login.ccs.neu.edu.
+These knowledge base articles explain how to use the Linux computing environment provided at Khoury, including the Khoury Linux machines in the first-floor lab and on faculty and TA/RA desks, and the remote timesharing system, login.ccs.neu.edu.

 - KB0012107: Learning Linux